Kellyanne Conway Contradicts President Trump’s Claim That He Doesn’t Know Matthew Whitaker

 — HuffPost (@HuffPost) November 11, 2018

-When asked about Trump’s conflicting statements Sunday morning, Kellyanne Conway said that the president had been misunderstood.
+Kellyanne Conway said that the president had been misunderstood after she was asked about Trump’s conflicting statements from Sunday morning.

 “The president does know Matt Whitaker, has gotten to know him over the course of the last year since he has been the chief of staff to the attorney general.
 The president’s point is it’s not like he’s putting a friend in there who he’s known for his entire life.
 He’s putting somebody who has been working at the Department of Justice for 13 months now in a very senior position.”

-When asked whether President Trump was aware of Whitaker’s history of decrying Robert Mueller’s investigation, Conway said that she didn’t know and that she didn’t even know if Whitaker has been briefed on the investigation.
-When Chris Wallace challenged Conway to explain how he could provide impartial oversight of an investigation to which he has been openly critical for months, she minimized Whitaker’s past comments saying, “We are so far past the period in which these comments were made by Matthew Whitaker.”
-She added that, “it would be a mistake to try to shut down the Mueller investigation, in the way that you describe it, because we’ve been so compliant.”
+When asked whether President Trump was aware of Whitaker’s history of decrying Robert Mueller’s investigation, Conway said that she didn’t even know if Whitaker has been briefed on the investigation.
+Fox News’ Chris Wallace later challenged Conway to explain how he could provide impartial oversight of an investigation to which he has been openly critical for months,

+Speaking to Wallace, Conway minimized Whitaker’s past comments, saying that “we are so far past the period in which these comments were made by Matthew Whitaker.”
+She added that it “would be a mistake to try to shut down the Mueller investigation, in the way that you describe it because we’ve been so compliant.”